spring-tips/configuration/README.md

 }
 ```

-Now, before you run this, make sure to also have the same three envitronment variables we used in the tow interactions with the `vault` CLI configured: `VAULT_TOKEN`, `VAULT_SKIP_VERIFY`, and `VAULT_ADDR`.
-Then run it and you should see reflected on the console the value that you write to Hashicorp Vault.
+Now, before you run this, make sure also to have the same three environment variables we used in the tow interactions with the `vault` CLI configured: `VAULT_TOKEN`, `VAULT_SKIP_VERIFY`, and `VAULT_ADDR`.
+Then run it, and you should see reflected on the console the value that you write to Hashicorp Vault.

 ## Next Steps

-Hopefully you've learned something about the colorful and compelling world of configuration in SPring.
-With this information under your belt, youre now better prpeared to use the other projects that suport property resolution.
-Armed as you are with a knowledge of how this works and some of the possible appications, you're ready to look at the Spring Cloud Netflux  Archaius integration, or how to use Configmaps with Spring Cloud Kubernetes, or the    Google Runtime Configuration API with Spring Cloud GCP, or the Microsoft Azure Key Vault with Spring Cloud Azure and the hsoted Azure Spring Cloud runtime, etc. I've only mentioned a few offerings here, but it doesn't matter if the list is exhautive, their use will be basically the same if the inegration is done correctly: the cloud's the limit!
+Hopefully, you've learned something about the colorful and compelling world of configuration in SPring.
+With this information under your belt, you're now better prepared to use the other projects that support property resolution.
+Armed with this knowledge of how this works, you're ready to integrate configuration from different Spring integrations, of which there are a _ton_!
+You might use the Spring Cloud Netflix' Archaius integration, or the Configmaps integration with Spring Cloud Kubernetes, or the Spring Cloud GCP's Google Runtime Configuration API integration, or  Spring Cloud Azure's Microsoft Azure Key Vault integration, etc.

+I've only mentioned a few offerings here, but it doesn't matter if the list is exhaustive, their use will be the same if the integration is correct: the cloud's the limit!